tapis-project/documentation/source/technical/systems.rst

 -----------------
 Permissions
 -----------------
+The permissions model allows for fine grained access control of Tapis systems.

-At system creation time the owner is given full system authorization.
-If the effective access user *effectiveUserId* is a specific user (such as a service account) then this user is given the same authorizations.
-If the effective access user is the dynamic user ``${apiUserId}`` then the authorizations for each user must be granted and credentials created in separate API calls.
+At system creation time the owner is given full access to the system.
-Permissions for a system may be granted and revoked through the systems API.
+Permissions for other users may be granted and revoked through the systems API.
 Please note that grants and revokes through this service only impact the default role for the user.
 A user may still have access through permissions in another role.
 So even after revoking permissions through this service when permissions are retrieved the access may